WASasquatch/was-node-suite-comfyui/README.md

  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height
  - Latent Upscale by Factor: Upscale a latent image by a factor
- - Latent Input Switch: Switch between two latent inputs
+ - Latent Input Switch: Switch between two latent inputs based on a boolean switch
  - Logic Boolean: A simple `1` or `0` output to use with logic
+ - Lora Input Switch: Switch between two LORAs based on a boolean switch
  - MiDaS Model Loader: Load a MiDaS model as an optional input for MiDaS Depth Approximation
  - MiDaS Depth Approximation: Produce a depth approximation of a single image input
  - MiDaS Mask Image: Mask a input image using MiDaS with a desired color
  - Number Operation
  - Number to Seed
  - Number to Float
- - Number Input Switch: Switch between two number inputs
+ - Number Input Switch: Switch between two number inputs based on a boolean switch
  - Number Input Condition: Compare between two inputs or against the A input
  - Number to Int
  - Number to String